SchmollerLab/Cell_ACDC/docs/source/getting-started.rst

 Alternatively, a projection can be used.
 This is done through the projection drop down menu in the bottom right.

-Next, select “start” from the buttons bar.
+Next, select "start" from the buttons bar.
 This will start the alignment process.

 .. note::
     Do this even if you don't have a time lapse experiment, as it allows you to carry on to the next step and won't change the data.

 Afterwards, the region of interest (ROI) as well as the background ROI (Bkgr.
 ROI) can be adjusted.
 This is done through drag and drop on the edges and resizing on the turquoise rhombuses.
 Make sure that the ROI covers all cells of interest on all frames and that the Bkgr.
 ROI is on an area without cells.
-Once all is set, press the “Cut” button. **This will overwrite the previous files**
+Once all is set, press the "Cut" button. **This will overwrite the previous files**

 .. note::
     If the Bkgr.
 ROI is not visible, a standard Bkgr.
 ROI is applied.
 If you want to have a Bkgr.
 ROI, press the Bkgr.
 ROI button.